Renata

 Notable People Named Renata

-Renata Scotto was an influential Italian soprano, opera director, and voice teacher known for her exceptional musicality and acting skills, making her one of the leading opera singers of her time.
+Renata Scotto was a celebrated Italian soprano, opera director, and voice teacher known for her style, musicality, and acting skills.

-Renata Adler is a renowned American author, journalist, and film critic, known for her work at The New Yorker and The New York Times, as well as for her award-winning fiction and non-fiction books.
+Renata Adler is an award-winning American author, journalist, and film critic known for her long career at The New Yorker.

-Renata of Lorraine, a member of the House of Lorraine, became the Duchess of Bavaria through her marriage to Duke William V.
+Renata of Lorraine, a noblewoman from the House of Lorraine, became Duchess of Bavaria by marrying Duke William V.

-Renata Sorrah, a Brazilian actress, gained fame for her role as Nazaré Tedesco in Senhora do Destino (2004).
+Renata Sorrah is a Brazilian actress famed for her role as Nazaré Tedesco in the telenovela Senhora do Destino.

-Renata Burgos - Renata de Oliveira Burgos is a Brazilian freestyle swimmer who competed in the 2004 Summer Olympics and broke the South American record in the women's 4×100-metre freestyle relay.
+Renata Burgos - Renata de Oliveira Burgos is a Brazilian freestyle swimmer who broke the South American record in the women's 4×100m freestyle relay at the 2004 Olympics.

-Renata Jungo Brüngger - Renata Maria-Anna Jungo Brüngger is a Swiss lawyer and the second female member of the Board of Management in the history of Daimler AG.
+Renata Jungo Brüngger - Renata Maria-Anna Jungo Brüngger is a Swiss lawyer and the second woman to serve on Daimler AG's Board of Management.

-Renata Chlumska is a renowned adventurer and mountain climber with Swedish and Czech citizenship.
+Renata Chlumska is a Czech-born adventurer and mountain climber who holds Swedish and Czech citizenship.

-Renata Kuerten is a Brazilian model and TV presenter known for her work in the fashion industry.
+Renata Kuerten is a Brazilian model and television presenter.

-Renata Mauro was a multi-talented Italian singer, actress, and television presenter for RAI.
+Renata Mauro was an Italian singer, actress, and television presenter for RAI.

-Renata Carraretto, an Italian alpine skier, participated in three events at the 1948 Winter Olympics.
+Renata Carraretto was an Italian alpine skier who competed in three events at the 1948 Winter Olympics.

 Naoko Fujimoto